 7-Eleven in Denmark is operated by Reitan Convenience Denmark, part of the Norwegian Reitangruppen.
 Reitan Convenience Denmark is a large organization and a top professional player in the retail sector.
 All stores in Denmark are run by independent franchisees.
 The fist 7-Eleven store in Denmark opened in 1993 - today there are almost 200 7-Eleven stores across the country.

-Good business practice means operating in a sensible, responsible and profitable way - and consequently saving money.
-And how do you get the 7-Eleven franchisees to send their employees on courses that cost both time and money?
+Good business practice means operating in a sensible, responsible, and profitable way - and consequently saving money.
+But how do you get the 7-Eleven franchisees to send their employees on courses that cost both time and money?
 This was one of the challenges that Reitan Convenience, which handles the 7-Eleven brand was facing before Learningbank.

 “The employee turnover is high, especially in the major cities, so we needed to find a solution that is available 24/7, while at the same time offer the employees interaction without full day courses,” says Tina Kjelgaard, HR Partner in Reitan Convenience Denmark

 When 7-Eleven employees learn more about hygiene and safety, it is very difficult to create training that is not based on digital learning.
 Generally, only one or two employees are on duty at a time, and it is, therefore, difficult to pull employees out of the work schedule for physical courses during working hours.

 7-Eleven created digital learning games as a solution to train and reach their employees.

 “My many years of working in the retail industry have taken me through very different types of e-learning, and as a manager, my role has required me to support e-learning systems that were tedious, uninspiring, and slow,” says Tina Kjelgaard, HR Partner in Reitan Convenience Denmark